Z-Factor Calculator for DEM | EPSG:4326 Slope Correction Tool

 What if my DEM is not EPSG:4326?

-If XY units are degrees, the tool still applies.
-If XY units are meters (projected CRS), you typically do not need Z-factor.
+If the DEM XY units are degrees, the tool can still be useful.
+If XY units are meters, such as UTM, you typically do not need this degree-based Z-factor correction.

 Open All Collapse All Refresh Feeds